How your skin can be sensitive to heat

-We know, too much sun can damage your skin’s moisture barrier, leading to lost elasticity, dryness, and even premature ageing.
-It doesn’t have to feel hot for your skin to feel the sun’s damaging effects: rays can reach through glass so don’t forget the SPF for your Glasto roadtrip (and follow our festival skincare routine for Insta-ready skin!).
+Whatever your summer plans, don’t forget how important sun protection is for you and your skin!
+As well as more serious health risks, too much sun can damage your skin’s moisture barrier, leading to lost elasticity, dryness, prickly skin irritation and even premature ageing.
+It doesn’t have to feel hot for your skin to feel the sun’s damaging effects: rays can reach through glass, so don’t forget the SPF for your Glasto roadtrip!
 Spending summer by the sea?
 Lucky you!

 Share this page